medavox/PaituSite/documentation.md

 5. Point your webserver's root directory to `html/`.
 This is where your generated site lives!

-This is defined at [line ~177 of render.py](https://github.com/medavox/Ysgrifen/blob/master/rendering/render.py#L177), so if you want to add or remove markdown extensions, do it there.

 Tags
 ----

-Tags are added a document by comma-seperating them on one line, which must begin with `%tag:` or `%tags:`, like so:-
+Tags are added a document by comma-separating them on one line, which must begin with `%tag:` or `%tags:`, like so:-

 ```